Alamo Mission: Ownership dispute

 By the following year, some advocacy groups in San Antonio had begun pressing for the mission to be turned into a larger historical park.
 They wished to restore the chapel to its 18th-century appearance and focus public interpretation of the site on its mission days rather than the activities of the Texas Revolution.
 The DRT was outraged.
 The head of the group's Alamo Committee, Ana Hartman, claimed that the dispute was gender-based.
 According to her, "There's something macho about it.
 Some of the men who are attacking us just resent what has been a successful female venture since 1905."

-The dispute was mostly resolved in 1994, when then-Governor George W. Bush vowed to veto any legislation that would displace the DRT as caretakers of the Alamo.
+The dispute was mostly resolved in 1994, when Governor George W. Bush vowed to veto any legislation that would displace the DRT as caretakers of the Alamo.
 Later that year, the DRT erected a marker on the mission grounds recognizing that they had once served as Indian burial grounds.
+When renovations found more bones the DRT allowed the Tap Pilam Coahuiltecan Nation to perform reinterment ceremonies.
+Starting in 1995, the Tap Pilam Coahuiltecan Nation holds a ceremony at the church to honor the buried, except when they were denied entrance in 2019.

+In 2006, Sarah Reveley discovered that the DRT's annual preservation budget for the Alamo was $350.
+She also learned that of the $213,000 given to the group by the state between 2005 and 2008, only $37,000 was spent on the Alamo site with the rest going to their museums in Austin; the French Legation Museum received three times what was spent on the Alamo.
+Reveley filed a 65 page complaint against the DRT in 2009 for violating the 1905 law requiring the Alamo be properly maintained.
+Pieces of the ceiling's plaster in the church fell on February 11, 2009.
+The DRT expelled Revely, the fourth time in its history.

 In 2010, the office of the Texas Attorney General received a complaint that the DRT had been mismanaging not only the site, but the funds allocated for its management, and an investigation was begun.
 After two years, the Attorney General's office concluded that the DRT had indeed mismanaged the Alamo, citing numerous instances of misconduct on the DRT's part, including failing to properly maintain the Alamo in good order and repair, mismanagement of state funds, and breach of fiduciary duty.